tejten/Collibra-Data-Marketplace-Demo/cpsh_osint_build_runbook.md

 3. Add or update the view permissions for that group.
 4. Reopen the asset as a non-admin user to verify visibility.

-## 9. Create Tags for Handling Caveats
+## 9. Plan Tags for Handling Caveats

-Open the Stewardship app if available, then go to `Tags`.
-If the Tags page is not obvious, you can also add tags from an asset page after creating assets.
+In Collibra, new tags are created from an asset page, not from the Stewardship `Tags` overview page.
+The `Tags` page lets you view, edit, merge, and delete tags after at least one asset uses them.

-Create these tags:
+For now, keep this list ready.
+You will add each tag when you create or edit the related Data Set assets in section 13.

 - `PUBLIC`
 - `PUBLIC_METADATA`